45+ Hacking Statistics 2023 Social Media, Email Phishing and Mobile Hacking Stats

 (Source: Windows Central)

-In January, around a 1.2 million Microsoft accounts were compromised.
+In January 2023, around 1.2 million Microsoft accounts were compromised.
 According to the company’s vulnerability assessment, 99.9% were found to have one commonality: they all didn’t use multifactor authentication.

 According to hacking statistics and other data, password spraying is one of the most used methods for hacking into accounts.
 This involves creating simple passwords that are easy to remember and then searching through a number of usernames until you find the right combination.
 Even if your username is more complicated than usual, people’s search sites make it easy and safe to look up someone’s personal details.

 33000000000 records are at high risk of being hacked by these cyberpunks.